AFP Algorithm and a Canonical Normal Form for Horn Formulas

 \section{Abstract}

-It is described why multiple refinements with each negative counterexample does not improve the complexity of the AFP Algorithm.
-Also Canonical normal formulas for Horn functions are discussed.
+AFP Algorithm is a learning algorithm for Horn formulas.
+We show that it does not improve the complexity of AFP Algorithm, if after each negative counterexample more that just one refinements are performed.
+Moreover, a canonical normal form for Horn formulas is presented, and it is proved that the output formula of AFP Algorithm is in this normal form.

+\begin{section}{Introduction} In propositional logic, a \textit{literal} is a variable or a negated variable.
+A \textit{clause} is a disjunction of literals.
+A \textit{Horn clause} is a clause with at most one unnegated variable.
+A \textit{Horn formula} is a conjunction of Horn clauses.
+Clearly, the the class of Horn formulas is a subclass of \cnf.

+Angluin et al. \cite{AFP92} presented the AFP Algorithm, which is a polynomial time \textit{learning algorithm} for Horn formulas.
+This means that for a certain Horn formula (unknown to the algorithm), the algorithm makes some membership queries and outputs an equivalent Horn formula.

-\begin{section}{Introduction} Please see \cite{angluin1992learning,arias2011construction} for an introduction to Horn Functions.
-A learning algorithm for Horn Functions, that we call the AFP Algorithm, was first in \cite{angluin1992learning} presented (there it was called the Horn1 Algorithm).
-A normal form for Horn functions was presented in \cite{arias2011construction}, and it was shown that it is \textit{canonical}, that is every Horn function has only one formula in this normal form, up to the order of clauses.
-They also presented an algorithm that given a Horn Formula, outputs its canonical normal formula.
-Moreover they proved that the AFP Algorithm outputs the canonical normal form of the target function.
+Arias et al. \cite{AB11} presented a \textit{normal form} for Horn formulas, which means every Horn formula can be converted to an equivalent formula in this normal form.
+Moreover, they proved that the normal form is \textit{canonical}, that is every Horn formula has only one equivalent formula in this normal form, up to the order of clauses.
+They presented an algorithm that given a Horn formula, outputs its canonical normal formula.
+Moreover, they proved that the output formula of the AFP Algorithm is in this canonical normal form.

-We have also independently discovered this canonical normal form and in section 2 we prove that the output of the AFP Algorithm is in this form.
-We believe that our presentation is briefer than \cite{arias2011construction}.
+We also have independently discovered this canonical normal form and in section 2 we prove that the output of the AFP Algorithm is in this form.
+Our presentation is briefer than \cite{AB11}.

-It was presented in \cite[section 7]{balcazar2005query} as a frequently asked unanswered question, that whether it improves the time and query complexities of the AFP Algorithm, if we change the algorithm, so that, after every negative counterexample, it makes all (and not just the first) possible refinements.
-Interestingly, \cite{angluin1992learning} had already briefly answered this question, negatively.
+Balc{\'a}zar \cite[section 7]{Bal05} poses as a frequently asked but unanswered question, that whether it improves the time and query complexities of AFP Algorithm, if we change the algorithm, so that after every negative counterexample, it makes more that just one refinements.
+Interestingly, \cite{AFP92} had already briefly answered this question, negatively.
 Here we provide a detailed proof for that.